• Skip to primary navigation

 Thai omelette or kai jeow on top of rice

-The Thai-style omelette or kai jeow (ไข่เจียว) is one of the most popular street foods in Thailand.
-It’s quick to make, satisfying and filling with rice.
-And it can be as cheap as 20 baht if you buy it from a street cart in Bangkok (that’s less than a dollar and with rice).
+Kai Joew with rice can be as cheap as 20 baht if you buy it from a street cart in Bangkok (that's less than a dollar).
 There is NOTHING like the smell of the Thai omelette!
-It’s so recognizable and inviting that it can make you hungry even when you’re full. 😂
+It's so recognizable and inviting even when you're full. 😂

 chopped green onion